madmaxlax/OSIsoft-SDKs-in-MATLAB/README.md

 **OSIsoft Info**

  - PI and MATLAB White Paper https://pisquare.osisoft.com/docs/DOC-1305
- - New! an Actual MATLAB utility for PI https://pisquare.osisoft.com/docs/DOC-2293
+ - **New!(( an Actual MATLAB utility for PI https://pisquare.osisoft.com/docs/DOC-2293 which replaces the need for the SDK direct references

 *Note*: the ListNET is a helper function, as MATLAB doesn't really provide a way to show the string names of a non-standard object array